harryf/yoshi-podcasts/README.md

    ```

 This will install all necessary dependencies including:
-- Ruby and Jekyll
+- Ruby and Jekyll to run the website
-- Python and required packages
+- Python for command line tools
 - FFmpeg for audio processing
-- Whisper.cpp for transcription
+- Whisper.cpp (and dependencies) for transcription plus a model (this may take a while)

-5. Configure Algolia Search:
+6. Configure Algolia Search:
-   - Sign up for a free Algolia account at https://www.algolia.com/
+   - Sign up for a free Algolia account at https://www.algolia.com/ - you can just login with Google
    - Create a new application
-   - Create a new index called 'yoshi_podcasts'
+   - Create a new index e.g. called 'yoshi_podcasts'
    - Get your API keys from the Algolia dashboard
-   - Create a `.env` file in the root directory with:
+   - Create a `.env` file in the root directory of this project with:
      ```
      ALGOLIA_API_KEY=your_admin_api_key
      ALGOLIA_APPLICATION_ID=your_application_id